nevin469/WeatherAppReact/README.md

 Frameworks/Libraries: React, Nodejs, JQuery
 Tools: Git, Visual Studio Code

+# Application Running

-# The application running if the temperature is below 16°C
+The application running if the temperature is below 16°C
 ![image](https://user-images.githubusercontent.com/85756525/126418825-7bfaf78c-841f-4cce-9daf-93f2d93b672a.png)

+The application running if the temperature is above 16°C